belgattitude/soluble-japha/doc/language_basics.md

 ### Testing Null and Boolean

-Due to internal proxying between java and php objects, 'null', 'false' and 'true' values must be tested through the bridge object.
+Due to internal proxy-ing between java and php objects, 'null', 'false' and 'true' values must be tested through the bridge object.
 Otherwise the test is made the php proxied object and not its value.